Kongfrontation

 Kongfrontation was a ride located at Universal Studios Florida theme park in Orlando, Florida.
 As one of the original attractions featured during the park's grand opening on June 7, 1990, it quickly became one of the most popular.
-It was closed in 2002 to make way for Revenge of the Mummy, which opened in its place in 2004.
+It was closed on September 8, 2002 to make way for Revenge of the Mummy, which opened in its place in 2004.
 Kongfrontation was based on the 1976 King Kong film and King Kong Encounter, a defunct attraction once located at Universal Studios Hollywood.
 It was themed to the evacuation of civilians from Kong's rampage on Roosevelt Island.